 For every 100g of Medjool dates, there can be roughly around 77g of these slow-burning carbs.
 This means a small amount is more than enough to fill you with the long-lasting energy needed for endurance training.

 Great news for vegans and everyone who is looking for a new sweetener alternative.
-Medjool dates are not just an excellent workout fuel, but they can also be used as sweeteners instead of refined white sugar or honey.
-You get an awesome source of nutrients and satisfy your sweet tooth all in one!
+Medjool dates are not just an excellent workout fuel, but they can also be used as sweeteners instead of refined white sugar or honey and is gluten free.
+When you use our dates in your snack food, you get an awesome source of nutrients and satisfy your sweet tooth all in one!

 Enjoy medjool dates as they are or use them in a smoothie or oatmeal.
 Another fun idea to enjoy these special kinds of dates is to make Medjool paste and syrup.
 Spread that on toast or pour over pancakes and you have a new healthy way to enjoy your favorite breakfast!